-- (1) No shares of preferred stock were outstanding during any of the periods subsequent to 2005. - (2) In 2008, earnings were insufficient to cover fixed charges by \$85.3 million.
+- (1) The ratio of earnings to fixed charges and preferred stock dividends is the same as the ratio of earnings to fixed charges for all periods presented because no shares of preferred stock were outstanding during these periods. - (2) Earnings were insufficient to cover combined fixed charges by \$85.3 million in 2008.